Dems press Kavanaugh on abortion, Kozinski harassment allegations in second day of raucous hearings

 “The question of self-pardons is something I have never analyzed,” Kavanaugh replied, calling it a “hypothetical question that I can't begin to answer in this context as a sitting judge and as a nominee to the Supreme Court.”

 Outbursts from protesters have been a recurring feature since the hearings began.
-On Tuesday, protests from Democratic lawmakers and demonstrators delayed the formal start of proceedings by more than an hour.

 Moments after Senate Judiciary Committee Chairman Chuck Grassley opened the hearing Wednesday, shouting could be heard from the back of the room: “Sham president, sham justice!”
 Ironically, at one point, protesters shouted as Kavanaugh discussed how he tried to be respectful in court.
 "I’ve tried to be a very collegial judge, I’ve tried to be civil," he said.

 However, protesters seemed to thin out significantly as the hearings wound on into the evening, with few interruptions later in the day.
 Capitol Police officials in the hearing room quickly removed each demonstrator, with several arrests reported.